Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

 \section{Population-Adjusted Indirect Comparison (PAIC)}

 Consider a scenario with two trials: an $AC$ trial with individual patient data (IPD) comparing treatments $A$ and $C$, and a $BC$ trial with only published aggregate-level data (ALD) comparing treatments $B$ and $C$.
-The objective is to estimate a comparison of the effects of treatments $A$ and $B$ on a suitable scale in some target population $P$, denoted by the parameter $d_{AB(P)}$ \citep{RemiroAzocar2022a}.
-We will focus on population adjustment methods to make ``anchored'' indirect comparisons, where the evidence is connected by a common comparator, in our case $C$, and ``unanchored'' indirect comparisons, where the evidence is disconnected due to the lack of a common comparator or single-arm studies.
+The objective is to estimate a comparison of the effects of treatments $A$ and $B$ on a suitable scale in some target population $P$, denoted by the estimand $d_{AB(P)}$ \citep{RemiroAzocar2022a}.
+We will focus on population adjustment methods to make ``anchored'' indirect comparisons, where the evidence is connected by a common comparator, in our case treatment $C$.